 Seriously, make sure you listen to what he says, DIESELS.
 He’s not doing an over-the-top wrestling promo.
 He’s speaking as somebody who has been training his ass off since he was a teenager and is now in his 50’s.
 This is golden insight from someone who has been tangling with the iron for decades.

 As I have mentioned to the people on my Email Newsletter, I am throwing around the idea of putting together some sort of training program or course on Overhead Lifting.
 If this is something that you’d be interested in, make sure you are signed up for email updates as things progress, and don’t be afraid to leave a comment below.

 - Building a Big Overhead Press – What’s Been Working for Me

 - Get Bigger Shoulders | Build Big Delts

 - Principles for Improving the Overhead Press

 This entry was posted on Thursday, October 25th, 2012 at 11:29 am and is filed under how to improve strength, overhead lifting, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.